-This Korg PS3200 Vintage Analog Synthesizer was brought in for restoration/re-cap job with some issues.
+This Korg PS3200 Vintage Analog Synthesizer had some serious issues.
 The PS-3200 is a semi-modular synth.
 Basically two PS-3100 synths in one enclosure and featuring 16 addressable and recallable memory locations for patch settings.
 It has two oscillators for each key and 48 notes of full polyphony!
 Each VCO module has its own VCF and LFO too!
-First I noticed, that one of the voice was dead.
+First I noticed, that one of the voices was dead.
 One culprit was a bad 6-stage divider chip which, unfortunately, isn't available anymore, except as NOS or replacement from flatkeys.co.uk.

 What I also noticed immediately was the leakage coming out of the electrolytic capacitors.
 After the complete restoration I can say that the leakage rate was like 99,9%.
 I replaced all of them regarding their function/specs with modern brand.

 Some of these leaked thru the solder joint!

-But most of them simply destroyed, eaten away, the copper of some pcb traces and caused damage.
-Some were easy to find/see but some were thin like hair.
+Most of them simply destroyed some pcb traces.
+Some spots were easy to find/see but some were thin like hair.